-The recent news that giant panda Mei Xiang gave birth to two cubs at the National Zoo brings to mind an earlier, memorable moment in history — the April 1972 arrival of Washington's first-ever pair of pandas, Ling-Ling and Hsing-Hsing, who created what First Lady Pat Nixon couldn't resist describing as "Panda-monium" in the nation's capital.
+In April 1972, Washington's first-ever pair of pandas, Ling-Ling and Hsing-Hsing, arrived.
+They created what First Lady Pat Nixon couldn't resist describing as "Panda-monium" in the nation's capital.

 Flash forward to February 1972, when President Richard Nixon startled the world by traveling to China to meet with Chinese premier Chou En-Lai, in a bold gambit to improve relations between the two superpowers.
 During the visit, Nixon promised the Chinese a gift of two musk oxen named Milton and Matilda from the San Francisco Zoo.
 Chou wanted to reciprocate, and at a state banquet, he told First Lady Pat Nixon that he would "load up the plane with pandas" for the Nixons.

-At the time, the only living pandas in zoos outside China were in London, Moscow and Pyongyang.
-They were so unfamilar to Americans that in March 1972 a Washington Post writer felt compelled to quote from an Encyclopedia Americana article that called them "the bob-tailed giant of the raccoon family," and exlained that "there is a black patch around each eye."
+At the time, the only living pandas in zoos outside China were in London, Moscow, and Pyongyang.
+They were so unfamiliar to Americans that in March 1972 a Washington Post writer felt compelled to quote from an Encyclopedia Americana article that called them "the bob-tailed giant of the raccoon family," and explained, "there is a black patch around each eye."